 Courses may be offered in all six academic sessions of each calendar year, including both semesters, the three summer sessions, and the winter session.

 To complete the master’s degree experience, students also choose 12 semester credit hours from elective options, in accord with their experience, needs, and future professional career plans.
 These may include courses in other fields such as nursing, marketing, criminal justice, etc., study abroad, an internship, courses in pedagogy, or selected courses from the PA K-12 Graduate Certification in French curriculum.
 The elective courses may also include all 12 credits in French or another program language at the graduate level.

 Exit requirements for all students are uniform: the choice of an exit capstone project of a specialized written and oral exam, or a research project, or portfolio of three projects, defended at an oral exam with the faculty.

-In the advising sheets below, students may find a general listing of courses for the new 33 credit hour joint degree program of Master of Arts in Languages and Cultures (French) at West Chester and Millersville, including delivery formats (please note that MU courses have a four letter prefix), as well as the MALC in French with Teaching Certification.
+In the advising sheets below, students may find a general listing of courses for the new 33 credit hour joint degree program of Master of Arts in Languages and Cultures (MALC in French) at West Chester and Millersville, including delivery formats (please note that MU courses have a four letter prefix), as well as the MALC in French with Teaching Certification.